Why Earn a Masters in Public Administration?

 The Master of Public Policy, or MPP, is a professional graduate degree that may help students prepare for their goals in political science and other potential areas.
 Curriculum may include research methods, program evaluation, policy formation, and other key topics.
 Ideally, candidates should have taken courses in statistics, political science, and writing at the undergraduate level.

 The Master of Public Administration, or MPA, may share some overlapping areas with the MPP; for example, students may study areas like statistics, research methodology, policy formation, and program evaluation.
 However, this graduate professional degree program may focus on managing aspects of public and nonprofit organizations, such as budgets and human resources.
-Students could even explore the private sector, or potentially choose a concentration like public management or nonprofit management.
+Students could even explore the private sector.
+They may also potentially choose a concentration like public management or nonprofit management.